LinkedIn Text Formatter: Bold, Italic & Unicode Guide

 Use Line Breaks Strategically

 White space improves readability.
-According to MagicPost's 2025 LinkedIn formatting guidelines, effective posts use:
+According to MagicPost's 2025 LinkedIn formatting guidelines, effective posts use single line breaks between sentences, double line breaks between sections, and blank lines before and after key points.

-Text transformed by LinkedIn text formatters is not searchable within LinkedIn.
-The Unicode characters aren't indexed as plain text.
-According to LinkedIn Makeover's formatting guide, you shouldn't put keywords or important terms in formatted text if you want them discoverable.
+Text transformed by a LinkedIn text formatter is not searchable within LinkedIn.
+The Unicode characters are not indexed as plain text.
+According to LinkedIn Makeover's formatting guide, you should never put keywords or important terms in formatted text if you want them discoverable.
+Search engines may also not index Unicode text the same way as regular characters, which can affect your content's visibility outside LinkedIn.

-Solution: Use formatting for visual impact, but keep critical keywords in regular text.
+Solution: Use formatting for visual impact only.
+Keep all critical keywords, job titles, and skill names in regular text.

-Best practice: Use formatting sparingly for decoration.
-Never convey critical information only through formatted text.
+Best practice: Never convey critical information only through formatted text.
+Your post should make complete sense when read as plain text.

 Cross-Platform Rendering

 Unicode characters don't always render identically across all devices.
-WebUtility.io's LinkedIn formatter notes that some styles may appear differently on certain mobile phones or older browsers.
+WebUtility.io's LinkedIn formatter notes that gothic, double-struck, and squared styles are the most likely to display differently on certain mobile phones or older browsers.

-Recommendation: Stick to Bold Sans and Italic Sans styles for maximum compatibility.
+Recommendation: Stick to Bold Sans and Italic Sans styles for maximum compatibility across devices.

 Markdown to LinkedIn Conversion